epoupon/fileshelter/README.md

 FileShelter uses a configuration file, installed in '/etc/fileshelter.conf' It is recommended to edit this file and change the relevant settings (working directory, maximum file size, maximum validity duration, listen port, etc.)

-A basic "Terms of Services" is provided, located in '/usr/share/fileshelter/approot/tos.xml'.
-You may modify it to fit your needs.
+A basic "Terms of Services" is provided, located in '/usr/share/fileshelter/approot/tos.html'.
-The configuration file contains the definition of the fields needed by this tos.
+The configuration file contains the definition of the fields needed by the default tos.

+You may also specify an alternate tos file to fit your needs.

 It is highly recommended to run fileshelter as a non root user.
 Therefore make sure the user has write permissions on the working directory.